 In the early years of the Conference the Men of St. Paul’s, Murfreesboro, instituted the custom of awarding cedar buckets, made at a factory in Murfreesboro, to the parishes and missions with the largest number of men in attendance and the highest percentage of their membership in attendance.

 The Episcopal Churchmen of Tennessee was the organization of the laymen of The Diocese of Tennessee.
 After the creation of the two Dioceses in West and East Tennessee in 1982 and 1983, we continued with the laymen of all three Dioceses operating as one state-wide organization, but with separate officers for each of the three Grand Divisions.

-Reprinted with permission from MountainView, Winter 2009, the newsletter of the DuBose Conference Center.
+Parts of the history are taken with permission from MountainView, Winter 2009, the newsletter of the DuBose Conference Center.